When you need an Occupation and Hoarding permit

 Submit the application to Council:

-- Post to the Roads Unit, Moreland City Council, Locked Bag 10, Moreland 3058
+- Post the form to the Roads Unit, Moreland City Council, Locked Bag 10, Moreland 3058

 Information about the proposed works and proposed hoarding must be provided to the satisfaction of Council's Roads Unit.